aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-animated-png-aspose-imaging-java-guide/_index.md

 </dependency>
 ```

-**Gradle:**

 ```gradle
 compile(group: 'com.aspose', name: 'aspose-imaging', version: '25.5')
 ```

-Alternatively, you can download the latest version directly from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).
+You can also download the latest JAR from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).

 ### Environment Setup

-Ensure your development environment is set up with Java (preferably JDK 8 or later) and an IDE of your choice (e.g., IntelliJ IDEA or Eclipse).
+- Java 8 or newer (JDK 11 or later recommended)
+- Your favorite IDE (IntelliJ IDEA, Eclipse, VS Code, etc.)

 ### Knowledge Prerequisites

-A basic understanding of Java programming, image processing concepts, and familiarity with working in a project using build tools like Maven or Gradle will be beneficial.
+Basic Java programming and familiarity with build tools (Maven/Gradle) are sufficient.

-## Setting Up Aspose.Imaging for Java

-To start using Aspose.Imaging, follow these steps:

-1. **Install the Library**: Use Maven, Gradle, or download the JAR file as described above.
-2. **License Acquisition**:
-   - You can opt for a free trial to test out Aspose.Imaging's capabilities.
-   - For more extensive use, consider acquiring a temporary license from [Aspose](https://purchase.aspose.com/temporary-license/).
-   - To fully leverage the library without restrictions, purchase a license via their site.

-3. **Basic Initialization**:

-Once installed and licensed, initialize your Aspose.Imaging environment in your Java application to start working with images seamlessly.
+## How to set up Aspose Imaging with Maven

+1. Add the Maven dependency shown above to your `pom.xml`.
+2. Run `mvn clean install` to download the JARs.
+3. (Optional) Apply a temporary or permanent license – see the **License Acquisition** step later.

 ## Implementation Guide

 ### Feature 1: Load a Single Page Image

 #### Overview
-Loading an image is the first step before any manipulation can take place.
-Here, we'll see how to load a single-page PNG using Aspose.Imaging's `Image.load()` method.
+The first thing you need to do is **load PNG in Java** so you can manipulate it.

-#### Steps:
+#### Steps

 **Step 1:** Import Required Classes

 ```java
 import com.aspose.imaging.Image;
 import com.aspose.imaging.RasterImage;
 ```

 **Step 2:** Load the Image

 ```java
 String inputFilePath = "YOUR_DOCUMENT_DIRECTORY/not_animated.png";